UK · Financial services · GLACIS guides · Updated April 2026

 • Counterparty credit risk (IMM approach)

-1. Model Identification & Classification All AI/ML models must be in the model inventory.
+1. Model identification and classification All AI / ML models must be in the model inventory.
 Foundation models (LLMs) require documented use cases.

 2. Governance Clear ownership and accountability for AI models.
-Board oversight of material model risks.
+Board oversight of material model risks; the 2026 PRA cycle is asking for aggregate, not just per-model, understanding.

-3. Development, Implementation & Use AI model development must follow documented standards.
+3. Development, implementation and use AI model development must follow documented standards.
 Explainability requirements for complex models.

 • Must be included in model inventories with documented use cases